 What is Business Intelligence?

 In practical terms, it’s a system that allows us to combine many sources of data and present that data in a visual, easy to understand way.
+Click here for more information on what is BI.

 Why would BI be useful to an NDIS provider?
 Here are the top 5 reasons: